wilsonmar/wilsonmar.github.io/_posts/2023-01-01-k8s-operators.md

 QUESTION 4: What are all the Operators that are needed to achieve full production utility within an enterprise?

+QUESTION 5: With Operators, how do we see version history of who changed what?
+How to analyze logs emitted?

 ## Kubernetes Operators?